 Gets even better when you notice that Yeul's theme is extremely similar to Yonah's theme from Nier.

-Fans may rage over the "Crazy Chocobo" theme, but when you think about it, it actually makes a lot of sense: it plays when you ride Chocobos that have been corrupted by the Paradox.
+Fans may rage over the "Crazy Chocobo" theme, but when you think about it, it actually makes a lot of sense: it plays when you ride the Rambunctious Chocobos that have been created from corruption by the Paradox.
 Seeing as a Paradox is something that 'doesn't fit' in a particular timeline, it follows that the theme 'doesn't fit' when compared with the other Chocobo themes in the series.
 It's an anomaly: something that 'shouldn't be', but is.
 Hence the Genre-Busting.